nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `leave`
 - Leaves the current page (clear the right-most non-empty dashboard) and shifts the scoping status to the parent scope
-- If the app is already in the global, `PERSON_LIST`, or `PROJECT_LIST`, then the command takes no effect
+- If the app is already in the `PERSON_LIST` or `PROJECT_LIST` scope, the command takes no effect

 ### 2.1.4 List all projects in the catalogue `listprojects`

-List all projects currently in the project catalogue.
+Lists all projects currently in the catalogue.

 Valid scopes: `PROJECT_LIST`, `PROJECT`, `TASK`, `TEAMMATE`, `PERSON_LIST`.